kubedb/website/content/docs/v2025.3.24/guides/ferretdb/scaling/vertical-scaling/vertical-ops.md

   Normal   Successful                                                      39s   KubeDB Ops-manager Operator  Successfully resumed FerretDB database: demo/fr-vertical for FerretDBOpsRequest: ferretdb-scale-vertical
 ```

-Now, we are going to verify from the Pod yaml whether the resources of the ferretdb has updated to meet up the desired state, Let's check,
+Now, we are going to verify from the Pod yaml whether the resources of the ferretdb primary server has updated to meet up the desired state, Let's check,

 ```bash
 $ kubectl get pod -n demo fr-vertical-0 -o json | jq '.spec.containers[].resources'